 So instead of Mitsuha getting lost on her way to school it could be something like...

 Shinta: "That shop we went to the other way was awesome!"

 Mitsuha: "Oh yeah, the video games there were awesome!"

 And then continues from there with the "You seem to have a dialect."
 This would have gotten the same idea across that Taki was suddenly a girl.

-Visually, it’s as beautiful as ever – probably better even.
-The amount of detail you see in scenes have clearly gone up since Shinkai’s team expanded.
-Have a look the Tokyo skyline from 5cm that was produced 4 years before Your Name.
+Visually, it's as beautiful as ever - probably better even.
+The amount of detail you see in scenes have clearly gone up since Shinkai's team expanded.
+Have a look the Tokyo skyline from 5cm that was produced over 10 years ago before Your Name!

 Then of course, you have the busy Shinjuku Station in Tokyo which isn't the first time that has appeared in Shinkai's works.

 As mentioned in the Skies Longing for Memories artbook, Shinkai likes to re-use old graphics.
 I still find that a bit annoying - maybe it's a habit Shinkai picked up from working in the video games industry when he was still working at Falcom.
 It's like those stock photos or clipart that you see again and again on websites.
 How many did the Shinkai fans amongst you manage to spot?